Skip to content

 Q6.
 How would StateWORKS handle large systems?

-A. You should avoid creating very large state machines to express the state of a complex system.
+You should avoid creating very large state machines to express the state of a complex system.
 Instead, the system should be designed as a set of FSM, each with a clearly-defined task, Why?
 Just imagine a rather small system using 5 FSM with 16 states each.
 Then suppose the same project is expressed as a single FSM: it could have a million states!
 Even though, in practice, many will be impossible and there are perhaps only a few hundred are possible (plus a few hundred more one might reach by accident) it becomes quite impossible to understand and work with so much complexity.
 One is led to consider only the most obvious possibilities and to neglect obscure error situations.

 StateWORKS contains tools for setting up a system of multiple FSMs (see Q.17).
 This permits a complex system to be split up into a number of simpler systems, each of which can be developed, studied, simulated and modified on its own.
 We advise a hierarchical system, with a master controlling a few slaves, and perhaps to several levels.
 In many cases, a single state machine design will be used in several incarnations, each with their own properties.
 Certain error-recovery processes may be designed as specific FSMs, under control of their immediate master.
 You may well find that several error-recovery processes are almost identical, and this clarifies and facilitates the implementation of the complete system.

-The mechanism for this is to create a "Project" so as to enable the tools for communication.
-A "master" can see the states of "slaves" as inputs, and it can also issue commands to them.
-To set up the individual communication links, you can employ a StateWORKS "Template".
+The mechanism for this is to create a “Project” to enable the tools for communication.
+A “master” can see the states of “slaves” as inputs, and it can also issue commands to them.
+To set up the individual communication links, you can employ a StateWORKS “Template”.
 If you decide to do this late in the project, there is a possibility of creating a template from one of the state machines you have designed already.

 Q7.
 I read a little about FSM and the book was full of higher mathematics!
 Does one have to be a good mathematician to handle these techniques?

 Not at all.
-You ought to learn a little about FSM but we have prepared a short course for you, which will equip you to work with them.
+You ought to learn a little about FSM, but we have prepared a short course for you, which will equip you to work with them.

 Q8.
 What is StateWORKS?

-A. StateWORKS is a tool which can make the development of many types of software more straightforward and more predictable.
+StateWORKS is a tool which can make the development of many types of software more straightforward and more predictable.
 The essential idea is that coding, in languages such as C++, is an activity which can become hard to manage in a very complex situation.
 The resultant code is often very hard to read, and it is particularly hard to understand how it will behave in unexpected situations.

 Using StateWORKS, the flow of control in the program, expressed in the form of state machines, is isolated from all the numeric calculations which the project will need, and developed separately.
 This is done at a more abstract level than the writing of code in languages such as C++, and if you look at the various examples in the documentation, you will appreciate that this work can be done by the systems analyst and the end user working together, as they are in fact producing a full specification for the system.
 Some people would classify StateWORKS as a Domain-Specific language, and although this is true StateWORKS goes far beyond that concept.

-Various manipulations of input data, such as digital and analogue readings from an industrial process, are performed in a separate place, and the results are supplied to a "Real-time Data Base" which is a part of StateWORKS.
-The RTDB then supplies what we call "virtual inputs" to influence the behaviour of the various state machines.
+Various manipulations of input data, such as digital and analogue readings from an industrial process, are performed in a separate place, and the results are supplied to a “Real-time Data Base” which is a part of StateWORKS.
+The RTDB then supplies what we call “virtual inputs” to influence the behavior of the various state machines.

 Conversely, as the state machines function, they will call for certain outputs to be driven, such as opening a valve or starting a motor.
 These actions are also handled by the RTDB.
 StateWORKS has quite a variety of standard input and output mechanisms already programmed, so there is very little work needed in most cases to program this part of a control system.